New students often have difficulty identifying their topic. Here I provide here some useful heuristics:

 The main idea is to learn what the giants/guru/experts are currently doing, what problems they found worthy of solving.
 Following these giants are likely not going to get you wrong since they have already thought very deeply for over 10 years or more, what are the state-of-the-art problems in a research area.
 They have a much higher chance to get the topic right, than new Ph.D. students who only spend a few weeks exploring a topic.
 The process is simple:

-First, try to select one recent paper (only one first) you most interested and nearest to what you wanna do, from the conference/journals you want to submit, and make sure that it is ***really good****, this is the key point of whether this method is successful or not (there are some bad papers even in top-tier venues) - check here how to know what are good papers.
+First, start with one recent paper from a top-tier conference / venue, make sure that it is a really good paper.
 This will be your model paper.
 Now, read it several times until you fully understand every little detail, the implementation, experimental design, and every little step in their procedure.
 Now, this is the core step, try to think what is the core limitation of this paper (tips: usually authors write their limitations and future work at the end of the paper).
 Based on this limitation, what can you further do to improve?
 How can you do differently?

 Yep, that limitation will be the starting point for your topic.